Next course dates

 We will endeavour to make your academic experience as enjoyable and engaging as possible.
 Our facilities at Fleetwood Nautical Campus and our Virtual Learning Environment will be available to you throughout this programme, ensuring that you have every opportunity to achieve your full potential as a manager in the maritime industry.

-Entrants onto the programme will have successfully completed a Foundation Degree in Marine Engineering (aligned to STCW Managerial level) at Fleetwood Nautical Campus in the five years prior to BSc (Hons) course commencement.
-Optionally, you will have completed the pre-entry module to support the development of academic study skills.
+Entrants onto the programme will have successfully completed the STCW-aligned Foundation Degree at a UK Maritime Academy in the five years prior to BSc (Hons) course commencement.

 Teaching and Learning Methods